parallaxsecond/parsec-book/src/parsec_client/wire_protocol.md

 ### Synchronous Operation

-The wire protocol operation is synchronous: the client initiates a connection and transmits a request.
-It then blocks while the service performs the request and transmits the response on the return stream.
-The protocol therefore only supports short-lived operations (meaning that the fulfillment time must be well within any timeout limitations that the transport might impose).
-The protocol can support longer-lived operations, but it is the responsibility of the service API to define how these are managed.
-There could, for example, be a pattern whereby there are separate initiation and status polling operations.
+The wire protocol is based on requests and responses, and therefore models synchronous patterns of interaction.
+There is nothing in current versions of the protocol to assist with asynchronous patterns of interaction between the client and the service.
+Future versions of the protocol may introduce such concepts.
+In the meantime, depending on the type of transport used, it may be possible for the service or the clients to take advantage of asynchronous features of the transport (such as the non-blocking mode of a socket) to provide certain levels of asynchronous control.

 ### Separation of Protocol and Transport